Triage for multiple casualties

 As a rule of thumb, you can follow this action plan when conducting triage:

 1. Stop catastrophic bleeding.
-Or Place in recovery position if appropriate
+Place in recovery position if appropriate.

 3. Are they breathing?
-NO then BLACK/WHITE TAG DECEASED
+NO – then BLACK TAG DECEASED

 When you have completed the Triage process, you need to start again.
 Why?
 Because the condition of the casualties can change.
 Some Yellows may become Red, some Reds may become Blacks and so on.
 Continual reassessment contributes to effective Triage.